Basics In Statistics Question And Answers

 • Not more than 4 members are elected from among themselves by

-• Principals, Deans, Directors & Vice Principals of Dental colleges in the states training students for recognized dental qualification provided that not more than one member shall elect from the same dental college
+• Principals, Deans, Directors, and Vice Principals of Dental colleges in the states training students for recognized dental qualification provided that not more than one member shall elect from the same dental college

 • Heads of dental wings of medical colleges in the states training students for recognized dental qualification